 The Dakota College Library is a member of the Online Dakota Information Network (ODIN).
 This computerized state-wide database allows instant access to holdings of more than 70 North Dakota libraries including public, college, school, and special libraries.
-The library also houses Tutoring Services, The Writing Center and Disability Services.
+The library also houses Tutoring Services for students.
 The primary purpose of the Dakota College Library is to support the mission of the institution.
 The library provides services and resources necessary to meet the education and informational needs of the Dakota College community, as well as the needs of Bottineau and the surrounding communities.